 DB_PASSWORD=root

-Here is a screenshot with database setting.
+Here is a screenshot with the database setting.

-Step 3: Clear Configuration Cache
+Step 3: Clear the Configuration Cache

-php artisan config:clear
+php artisan clear config

 php artisan migrate